rcll-aachen-event/rcll-aachen-event.github.io/content/home/schedule.md

 ---
 The participating teams play in the first place a group phase in one of the arenas and afterwards there will be finals played on half in each arena.

-Teams assigned to **Arena Dortmun**: NaoDevils, Bembelbots, HTWK Robots
+Teams assigned to **Arena Dortmund**: NaoDevils, Bembelbots, HTWK Robots

 Teams assigned to **Arena Bremen**: B-Human, BerlinUnited, HULKs, R-ZWEI-KICKERS